dakotaw/heatmap_spoofer/output.md

-## Nokomis, Saskatchewan
+## Depth Charge (Reverend and The Makers song)

-Nokomis /nəˈkoʊmᵻs/ is a small town in Saskatchewan, Canada.nfair competition law to prohibit false and misleading advertising.
-In California, one such statute is the Unfair Competition Law [hereinafter “UCL”], Business and Professions Code §§ 17200 et seq.
+"Depth Charge" is a song performed by Reverend and The Makers.
+The song was released on their 2012 album @Reverend_Makers.
+It was released as a single in 2012.mpetition Law [hereinafter “UCL”], Business and Professions Code §§ 17200 et seq.
 The UCL “borrows heavily from section 5 of the Federal Trade Commission Act” but has developed its own body of case law.